JanuszSpiewa/url-crawler/README.rst

 - We can provide tests data to the API.
 - It can crawl ressources which are not active and cannot post.
+- Other crawl services can use this crawler to upload their conversions.
 - It has the full crawler logic but does not transform into other formats.

   - Maybe we can create recommendations or a library for crawlers from this case.